 - Learn about Making the Most of Your Major (PDF)

 - Browse the Higher Education Recruitment Consortium (HERC) website for positions in the Greater Washington State area

-It has been our experience that students with substantial foreign language fluency who combine their language skills with a solid foundation in the liberal arts, adequate job search preparation (Career Center) and internships (Carlson Center) find fulfilling occupations.
+It has been our experience that students with substantial foreign language fluency who combine their language skills with a solid foundation in the liberal arts, adequate job search preparation and internships (Career and Internship Center; CELE Center) find fulfilling occupations.
 Some students choose to complement their undergraduate studies with graduate programs.
 Our department's commitment is to impart to our students a genuine desire for lifelong learning, a flexible approach to that process, and a seriousness of purpose.

 Please see the Making the Most of Your Major (PDF) handout from the Career Center for suggestions.

-** Visit the Carlson Center: All students should attempt to gain internship experience**
+** Visit the Community Engagement and Leadership Education (CELE) Center: All students should attempt to gain internship experience**

 Foreign Language Education and Career Opportunities

 Employment related to foreign languages sometimes occurs within a specialized field.
 A combination of study in a foreign language and International Studies is ideal for students seeking job opportunities in the following areas:

 - Intelligence agencies